Botche/countries-api-use-case-1/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=Botche_countries-api-use-case-1&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=Botche_countries-api-use-case-1)

+The project is developed for a research initiative from a company on the theme GENERATIVE AI - PRODUCTIVITY BOOST.

 ## Project Description
 Web API project created with .NET Core 6.
 The purpose of the API is to optimize data collected from an API to efficiently process and transform it into a usable format for further representation.
 It is working with https://restcountries.com/v3.1/ API. <br>